lizmat/articles/cases-of-UPPER-10.md

 ### DELETE-KEY

 The `DELETE-KEY` method is supposed to act very much like the `AT-KEY` method.
-But is also expected to remove the key so that the `EXISTS-KEY` method will return `False` for that key in the future.
+But it is also expected to remove the key so that the `EXISTS-KEY` method will return `False` for that key in the future.
 This is what is being called when the [`:delete`](https://docs.raku.org/type/Hash#:delete) adverb is specified.
 ```raku
 say %h<bar>:delete;  # same as %h.DELETE-KEY("bar")
 ```